-To make it more challenging (and more abstract) for older kids, you could have them place a sticker on the chart (or write the name of the spice) to indicate their decisions.
+To make it more challenging for older kids, you could have them write the name of the spice on the chart to indicate their decisions.

-I poured approximately a teaspoon of each of his favourite spices onto a dinner plate, and cut out a large piece of sticky contact paper to be his canvas.
+Pour approximately a teaspoon of each of your child’s favourite spices onto a dinner plate, and cut out a large piece of sticky contact paper to be the canvas.

-I placed the sticky paper face up on top of the flipped over Venn diagram, and I taped it at each corner to keep it flat.
+Place the sticky paper face up on top of the flipped over Venn diagram, and tape it at each corner to keep it flat.

 Onetime actually worked for quite a long time on his art (for a 3 year old) – maybe 20 minutes.
 I can imagine an older child really taking their time to create a design or “picture.”